The Five Secrets Which Will Let You Sell Anything to Anyone

 And this goes beyond business and into social interactions as well.
 Think about it, whenever you’re trying to build contacts at a networking event, or even when you’re out on a date with a potential partner – you’re still essentially selling them something.
 In that case, it’s the benefits of choosing your personality over that of everyone else.

 If you’re looking to become good at selling, you need to think about the problem-solution paradigm from a friendlier perspective.
 You have exactly what they need, and you just have to demonstrate that they can only benefit from picking you over the sea of competitors.
-Ideally, your customer won’t even feel like you’re selling to them.
+Ideally, your customer won’t even feel like you’re selling anything to them.
 They’d feel like they’re receiving a fantastic opportunity to better their life.

 But how do you get there?

-How do you get better at selling?
+How do you sell anything?

 You go back to the basics.
 You look at what your product is.
 What problems it can solve.
 Why would people need it?
 Which people would need it.
 How can it make their lives easier?